Measurement Types

 Sheet-fed Scanning

-The MYIRO-9 and the iSis measure an entire sheet of color patches at a time.
-The sheet is fed into the front of the instrument and it takes over the advancement and measuring of each row automatically.
+The MYIRO-9, Swing and iSis measure an entire sheet of color patches at a time.
+The sheet is fed into the front of the instrument and it takes over the advancing and measuring of each row automatically.
 Sheet-fed scanning is generally considered to be more accurate and consistent than hand-scanning.
-Sheet scanners also recognize bar codes printed with the target patches, aiding in gathering meta data and routing measurements.
+Some sheet scanners also recognize bar codes printed with the target patches, aiding in gathering meta data and routing measurements.

 Full-page Table Scanning

 Table-style instruments like the I1 iO and the Barbieri LFP/qb have flat page holders and move either the measuring head (iO) or the entire page (LFP) to measure patches or regions from the page.
-They’re often the better choice for measuring flexible or flimsy targets such as thin plastic films or fabrics.
+They’re often the better choice for measuring flexible or flimsy targets such as thin plastic films and fabrics or thick / rigid samples.